drufball/yosai/_drafts/intrigue.md

 A blinding flash of light filled the room.
 Behind it, Moto could hear the spiders crying out as if being ripped apart.

-When the light faded, the boy lay unmoving amongst a pile of broken bodies.
+When the light faded, the boy lay unmoving amidst a pile of broken bodies.
 But the spiders weren't dead.
 They twitched across the ground as their skin stretched and ripped.
 Their forms grew grotesquely as they screeched in pain.
 A white glow emanated from the rents in their skin.

 Slowly, five new light spiders pulled themselves from the ground.
 They hissed at Moto and Keta.
 Then they vanished.